Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 How Much Does Roadside Assistance Cost Through Insurance?

 One of the biggest advantages of adding roadside assistance through your car insurance policy is the price.
-This is one of the most affordable add-ons available, often costing less than a single cup of coffee per month.
+This is one of the most affordable add-ons available, often costing less than a cup of coffee per month.

-Typical annual cost: $10 to $30 per vehicle
+Typical annual cost: $10 to $50 per vehicle (pricing varies by insurer, plan tier, and state)

-Here's how some major insurers compare:
+Here's how some major insurers compare for 2026:

 Insurance Provider Estimated Annual Cost Towing Limit Notes